fcastillor90/fcastillor90/README.md

 ### Hi there 👋  <img src="https://veekun.com/dex/media/pokemon/global-link/202.png" height="60px" >
-my name is Fernando, and i'm a junior developer, i'm from chile.
+My name is Fernando, I'm from chile, and i'm a junior developer.

 <!--
 **fcastillor90/fcastillor90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.